gssapi/gss-ntlmssp/README.txt

 1. The gss configruation file.

-In orde to load the mechanism into gssapy copy the content of the file examples/mech.ntlmssp into /etc/gss/mech
+In order to load the mechanism into GSSAPI copy the content of the file examples/mech.ntlmssp into /etc/gss/mech
 If you are installing in a non standard path check that the location of the shared object matches where you installed it in your system